There is no definitive consensus on what qualifies as a “scale-up” but the transition from start-up signifies a major shift in the role of a CTO.

 The size of the company often dictates the role, and moving away from start-up denotes a step away from a million different daily tasks to shaping the overall technology strategy for the business.

-Having worked with companies through this transitional phase, there are a handful of common problems faced by a scale-up CTO.
+Having helped guide companies through this transitional phase, there are a handful of common problems faced by a scale-up CTO.

 Finding The Right People (Now).